 Try to go back to when the self-blaming started.
 Were you happy and outgoing before?
 What happened?
 Insignificant events may have had a big impact on the way you perceive yourself now.

 When it comes to your beliefs, what is real and what is made up by your insecurities?
 Challenge negative thoughts and beliefs you have about yourself.

-Do you spend time thinking how others seem to have a better life than yourself?
-As challenging as it may sound, the only person you can and have to be is you, and believe it or not everyone is carrying their own invisible burden.
+Do you spend time thinking about how others seem to have a better life than yourself?
+As challenging as it may sound, the only person you can and have to be is you, and believe it, or not everyone is carrying their own invisible burden.

 Does your anxiety increase exponentially in social settings?
 But how do you feel when you are with just a few friends?
 Not everyone loves big parties.